University of Pittsburgh Voice Center

 Learn more about the journey of Pittsburgh Blues Legend Billy Price, who has worked with the University of Pittsburgh Voice team.

 Cough suppression therapy involves a series of techniques to decrease the severity, duration, and frequency of chronic cough.
 An essential part of cough therapy is to encourage the person to recognize the first symptoms of a cough so that they may try to suppress it.
 The rest of therapy involves teaching the patients three techniques: 1) how to modify the shape of the throat to decrease the severity, duration and frequency of chronic cough; 2) coordination and relaxation of the respiratory mechanism and head/neck region; 3) systematically desensitize the patient from potential triggers.
 The average sessions for most cases varies between 1-3 therapy sessions.

-Respiratory Retraining is a treatment for paradoxical vocal fold motion disorder (PVFMD).
+Respiratory Retraining is a treatment for paradoxical vocal fold motion disorder (PVFMD) and Exercise Induced Laryngeal Obstruction (EILO).
 The treatment helps the patient learn how to control their breathing and prevents or minimizes the severity of PVFMD “attacks.”
 The keys to therapy for PVFMD include muscle relaxation; training an open throat breathing posture, retraining of the breath cycle to increase the individual’s awareness of relaxed rhythmic cycles, and reduce the effort associated with respiration.

 Transgender Voice Therapy